-190. (Third motion.)
-Draw the bayonet from the scabbard and fix it on the extremity of the barrel; turn the clasp; seize the piece with the left hand, the arm extended, the right hand at the upper band.
+199. (Third motion.)
+Draw the bayonet from the scabbard, fix it on the extremity of the barrel, turn the clasp as soon as the bayonet is fixed upon the barrel; seize the piece with the left hand, the arm extended, the right hand at the upper band.

-- 191. (First motion.)
-Raise the piece with the left hand and place it against the right shoulder, the rammer to the front; seize the piece at the same time with the right hand at the swell of the stock, the thumb and fore-finger embracing the guard, the right arm nearly extended. - 192.
-(Second motion.)
+200. (First motion.)
+Raise the piece with the left hand and place it against the right shoulder, the rammer to the front; seize the piece at the same time with the right hand at the swell of the stock, the thumb and fore-finger embracing the guard, the right arm nearly extended.

+201. (Second motion.)
 Drop briskly the left hand by the side.